Around Manaslu Trek-18 days

 - Guided sightseeing tour in Kathmandu

-- Accommodation in 4-star hotel (Hotel Shanker or similar category hotel) in Kathmandu and guesthouse accommodation during trek mountain
+- Accommodation in a 4-star hotel (Hotel Shanker or similar category hotel) in Kathmandu with breakfast

 - Breakfast in Kathmandu and all meals during trek